 PROJECT LEADERSHIP

 Mr. Hamerdinger has been involved with the deaf rights since the early 1980’s and has been a leader in the field of mental health and deafness since the early 90’s.
-He has been the Director of the Office of Deaf Services since its inception.
-Before coming to Alabama in January, 2003, he was Director of the Office of Deaf and Linguistic Support Services at the Missouri Department of Mental Health.
-His more than 25 years of work in the field has led to being awarded the Alice Cogswell award for service to deaf people by the Gallaudet Alumni Association and the Fredrick Schreiber Award by ADARA.
+He was the Director of the Office of Deaf Services from its inception in January 2003 until his retirement in 2024.
+Before coming to Alabama, he was Director of the Office of Deaf and Linguistic Support Services at the Missouri Department of Mental Health.
+His more than 40 years of work in the field has led to his being awarded the Alice Cogswell Award for service to deaf people by the Gallaudet Alumni Association as well as both the Boyce R. Williams Award and the Fredrick Schreiber Award by ADARA.

 Ms. Reese is the Deaf Services Coordinator for the state with the Alabama Department of Mental Health.
 She previously worked as a Regional Coordinator for the Deaf in Region II/Birmingham area.
 Before that she worked as a resource trainer for the CAPE-D/HH (Center for Abuse Prevention and Education for the Deaf and Hard of Hearing children) and has provided trainings to various schools/programs serving deaf and hard of hearing children.
 She has also worked on a curriculum designed to help school teachers/administrators teach sexual abuse prevention to children from K-12.
 Previously, she was an assistant director for the Gallaudet University Regional Center in Massachusetts where she developed workshops, conferences relating to the area of deafness.